What is the greenhouse effect?

 Basically, Earth is not able to expel enough heat to keep itself cool, resulting in what's become known as "global warming."
 It's the greenhouse effect gone wild.

-In Earth's natural state, CO2 levels are kept in balance mostly by the activity of plant life.
-But as humans started burning more and more CO2-releasing fossil fuels, levels have shifted out of balance.
 We're emitting too much CO2 for the plants to handle (especially with the added effects of deforestation).
 Before the Industrial Revolution in the late 1700s, the concentration of CO2 in the atmosphere was about 280 parts per million (ppm).
-In the mid-1900s, that number was 300 ppm, and at the start of the 21st century, we have levels around 360 ppm [source: NASA].
+In the mid-1900s, that number was 300 ppm, and in 2023, we had levels around 420 ppm [source: NASA].

 Advertisement